-In accordance with the adoption of AASB 15 and AASB 1058 as at 1 July 2019, when donations and other income is based on an agreement which is enforceable and contains a sufficiently specific performance obligation, the revenue is either recognised over time as the work is performed or recognised at the point in time that the control of the service pass to the customer, under AASB 15.
+In accordance with AASB 15 and AASB 1058, when donations and other income is based on an agreement which is enforceable and contains a sufficiently specific performance obligation, the revenue is either recognised over time as the work is performed or recognised at the point in time that the control of the service pass to the customer.
 Any revenue recognised over time will be treated as deferred revenue (on the balance sheet) and is only bought to account when the specific performance obligation has been met.